Name: Heather Berginc

 B.A. in Anthropology/Archaeology

-Coming into my fifth year at FJA and my fourth in the same classroom, I feel that I am settling in to teaching 5th and 6th grade English and social studies.
-During the 2016-17 school year, students will learn about American history from the first inhabitants thousands of years ago through the Civil War, and perhaps beyond into modern times.
+After a year of teaching Spanish on both campuses, I have been teaching English and Social Studies for quite a while at the Middle School.
+During the 2018-19 school year, students will learn about American history from the first inhabitants thousands of years ago through the Civil War, and perhaps beyond into modern times.
 In my class, students develop their reading, writing, note-taking, and organizational skills; utilize critical thinking, problem-solving, and cooperation; and put their creativity into projects that let them apply their unique talents as well as what they’ve learned.
 I try to pass on my love of history and archaeology and help students appreciate the diversity of cultures and points of view in the world.

 Check out the class Facebook page to keep on top of what’s going on in class.

-I’m also thrilled with the growth of the Mountain Biking Club, which has a great group of veterans and enthusiastic new members joining each year.
+I’m proud of the Mountain Biking Club, which I started my first year at FJA.
 Flagstaff’s amazing trails are what drew me here from New Jersey, and I’m glad to play a part in the future of mountain biking here.

 Name: Matt Sarnoski